Beware the Cult-Like Control and Abuse of Jehovah’s Witnesses

 e.
 Threats of harm to ex-member and family

-The leaders of the religion are depicted as being given their authority by god himself; the Keep Yourself in God’s Love book says, “When we as individuals respect the authority of Christian elders, we are obeying Jehovah … Elders are appointed by holy spirit.”
-The June 15 2000 Watchtower talked about Korah, a bible figure who was not “honoring God-appointed theocratic leadership,” and said, “Korah and the 250 chieftains were destroyed by a fire from Jehovah.”
+The June 15, 2000, Watchtower talked about Korah, a bible figure who was not “honoring God-appointed theocratic leadership,” and said, “Korah and the 250 chieftains were destroyed by a fire from Jehovah.”

-As mentioned, shunning is a punishment Jehovah’s Witnesses use for those who leave the organization.
-This includes young ones and family literally turning their backs on each other; see the photograph above and the Shunning section of this site.
+Shunning is a punishment Jehovah’s Witnesses use for those who leave the organization.
+This includes young ones and family literally turning their backs on each other.

 BEYOND THE BITE

-Steve Hassan is the expert when it comes to cults, and I would never question his criteria in any way.
-I would however add some additional considerations when determining if a religion or any other group crosses the line into rightly being called abusive or high-control.
+I would add some additional considerations when determining if a religion or any other group crosses the line into rightly being called abusive or high-control.
 Consider:

 Hassan mentions sleep deprivation, but I might consider if there is marked physical abuse within a religion, and also consider how the group responds to such.
 It’s true that there can be domestic violence and child abuse everywhere, but the key word is “marked.”
 When I was a JW, domestic abuse was commonplace, and as I’ve brought out, women were routinely blamed for their own abuse.
 One elder I talked with outright told me that they sent women home to abusive men and “some of these men wound up killing their wives,” with a smirk on his face.
 Stories abound of elders actually encouraging physical abuse to keep women submissive.